engie-group/zabel-elements/docs/installation.md

 ## Confluence&Jira Application Link

-In order to be able to communicate with Confluence or Jira, an _application link_ may have to be declared on Confluence or Jira.
+In order to be able to communicate with Confluence or Jira with OAuth tokens, an _application link_ may have to be declared on Confluence or Jira.

-An application link is a link that allows applications (_your_ code) to access Confluence or Jira.
+An application link is a link that allows applications (_your_ code) to access a Confluence or Jira instance.

 ### Declaring an Application

 In order to declare an application link:

 - As a system administrator, go to the Applications page in the JIRA ADMINISTRATION area.
 - Select 'Applications Links' in the vertical menu.
 - Enter a dummy URL (say, <https://automation.example.com>) and press 'Create new link'.
 - In the 'Confirm Application URL' dialog, press 'Continue'.
 - Enter an application name (here, `Zabel Automation`), and press 'Continue'.
 - The application link will be created.
 Edit it by clicking on the 'pen' action.
 - Go to the 'Incoming Authentication' tab.
 - Specify a Customer key (say, `ZABEL_KEY`) and a Customer name (say, `Zabel Automation`, it will be the name displayed in the OAuth tokens page).
 - Create a new key pair, using the following commands:

 ```bash